Real Estate Lawyer in Panama

 How are real estate capital gains taxes calculated in Panama?

-Online you will mostly find that website say that the seller must pay a flat 3%.
-This is technically correct during the transaction, but the seller can claim a lot of that money back.
-Technically speaking, this 3% is just an advance.
+Online you will find websites claiming that the seller must pay a flat 3% of the transaction value.
+This is technically correct during the transaction, but the seller can claim a lot of that money back; this 3% is just an advance.

 The actual capital gains tax rate is 10%.
-So if 10% of you actual capital gains (difference between purchase and sales price) is less than the 3% you had prepaid, you can then ask for the balance to be reimbursed during the next tax year.
+If 10% of your actual capital gains (difference between purchase and sales price) is less than the 3% you had prepaid, then you can ask for the balance to be reimbursed during the next tax year.

 Many people don’t do this because their Panama attorneys and accountants don’t care.
-But it can represent a lot of money.
+But it can represent a decent chunk of change.

 Meet Wi Men and Giovanna who have attorneys on their team to help with real estate transactions in Panama